ClusterHQ/inventory-app/ci-utils/README.md

 curl https://s3-eu-west-1.amazonaws.com/clusterhq/flockerhub-client/centos7_client_from_zfs_ami.sh | sh -s /dev/xvdb TOKEN TAG
 ```

 EC2 Auto Provisioning Plugin needs this init script along with the above User Data. in order to work.
 DPCLI needs sudo therefore we allow without tty, also install java.
-We also need to timeout to wait for cloud-init to finish so that `fli` is installed before jenkins adds the slave.
+We also need to timeout to wait for cloud-init to finish so that Fli is installed before jenkins adds the slave.

 ```
 sudo mkdir /var/lib/jenkins